Project Portfolio Management Strategy Guide

 Agile

 This well-known iterative approach focuses on building products incrementally instead of revealing the finished deliverables at the end of the process.
 Applying Agile methods usually results in reduced time to market, improved customer satisfaction, and therefore a more solid market position.
-But organizations need to meet specific requirements in order for Agile to give full measure.
+However, organizations need to meet specific requirements in order for Agile to give full measure.

 Project Portfolio Management Basics: Critical Capabilities